Hospital Discharge Planning: A Guide for Families and Caregivers

 Too often, however, choosing a facility can be a source of stress for families.
 You may have very little time and little information on which to base your decision.
 You might simply be given a list of facilities, and asked to choose one.
 To help, a private geriatric care manager (for whom you will pay an hourly fee) or a social worker can offer much needed advice and support.
 There are also online sources of information (see the Resources section of this Fact Sheet) that rate nursing homes, for example.

 Convenience is a factor—you need to be able to easily get to the facility—but the quality of care is very important, and you may have to sacrifice your convenience for the sake of better care.
-The list of questions on pages 5-6 will give you direction as you start your search for a facility.
+The list of questions below will give you direction as you start your search for a facility.

 In general, hospitals make money only when beds are occupied, so in many cases, discharge and transitional care planning become “orphan” services that produce no revenue.
 Despite its benefits, which clearly increase the well-being of patients and caregivers, discharge/transition planning is often not given the attention it deserves, and indeed, ineffectual planning often serves to add to patientsʼ and caregiversʼ stress.